Honor Blackman: Theatre

 In 1968, Blackman appeared opposite John Neville and Hylda Baker in the musical play Mr & Mrs, based on the plays of Noël Coward.
-In the late 1970s, she toured Australia and New Zealand with Michael Craig and Colleen Clifford in the comedy play Move Over, Mrs Markham.
+In the late 1970s, she toured Australia and New Zealand and Canada with Michael Craig and Colleen Clifford in the comedy play Move Over, Mrs Markham.
 In February 1979, she starred in Stephen Barry's production of Tom Stoppard's Night and Day at the Perth Playhouse, coinciding with Stoppard's presence as a participant in the Festival of Perth.

 In 1981, she appeared in a London revival of The Sound of Music opposite Petula Clark.
 The production opened to rave reviews and the largest advance sale in British theatre history to that time.
 She spent most of 1987 at the Fortune Theatre starring as the Mother Superior in the West End production of Nunsense.

 Blackman returned to the theatre in 2005, touring through 2006 with a production of My Fair Lady, in which she played Mrs. Higgins.
 She developed a one-woman show, Word of Honor, which premiered in October 2006.
 From April to September 2007, Blackman took over the role of Fraulein Schneider in Cabaret at the Lyric Theatre in London's West End.